Scimonster/React-Serialize/README.md

 # React Serialize

-Serialize and deserialize React components to JSON.
+Serialize and deserialize React components into JSON.

 </div>